Difference Between Power BI Dashboard and Report

 |Changes to Visuals||Dashboards are pinned to the page even the report owner changes it will not reflect on the page.||Reports usually come along with the data set, so if the reader wishes to change the visual type, they can change at any point in time.|

 |Alerts||Dashboards can create alerts to email when specific condition or criteria is met or limit crossed.||Reports cannot create alerts to email when specific condition or criteria is met or limit crossed.|

 |Data Set View||With Dashboards, we cannot see the source data because the reader only gets the single page information.||Reports can see tables, data sets, and fields of the data in detail i.e. Raw Data.|

-It boils down to what kind of information required by your reporting authority, if they want to see only a single page summary then you can go with the dashboard, if the management wants to see every detailed information from the data then you should go for reports.
+It boils down to what kind of information required by your reporting authority, if they want to see only a single page summary, then you can go with the dashboard, if the management wants to see every detailed information from the data, then you should go for reports.

 This has been a guide to Power BI Dashboard vs Report.
-Here we discuss the top 10 differences between them along with infographics and comparison table.
+Here we discuss the top 10 differences between them along with infographics and a comparison table.
 You may also have a look at the following articles –